hylont/obsidian-adaptative-vr-for-neurodivergents/Papers/Olfactory processing in adults with autism spectrum disorders.md

 >the ratings of intensity, pleasantness, familiarity, and edibility are different olfactory judgments that require activation from perceptual to semantic representations [24, 25]

->Emotion and pleasantness judgment are primary facets of [[Olfaction]] [29], and the pleasantness judgment is commonly used to rate subjective emotional experience
+>Emotion and pleasantness judgment are primary facets of [[Olfaction (or smell)]] [29], and the pleasantness judgment is commonly used to rate subjective emotional experience

 >Moreover, odor identification performances have been correlated with self-ratings of [[empathy]] [18], one of the most clearly impaired cognitive functions in individuals with [[ASD]]
 # Objectives